 Indoor Air Quality Issues

 Public schools, licensed childcare, hospitals, and nursing homes are regulated facilities governed by sanitary codes administered under the authority of various Divisions and Bureaus of the Department of Health and Senior Services.
 In most cases, however, the codes are not specific to IAQ complaints.
-For assistance, contact the

 For IAQ Complaints regarding Schools, the following steps are recommended: